 This next stretch is our longest stretch without aid.
 There are places along the way for you to fill your water if you need – There is a MicroStation at the road crossing at trail #11 – water and gels.

 Take Trail 17 down and it will connect with Trail 15, which will eventually loop back up toward the road (via a huge climb).
 This section will take about 2.75 miles.
-Go left onto the new trail go 3.5 miles .
+Go left onto the road and go 2.4 miles (this will eventually be replaced with a new trail) .
 Cross the road at trail #11.
 Stay on trail 11 (for about 1.5 miles) all the way back to Park Rd.
 Crossing it, making a right and entering Trail #13 Make a left on Trail 13(for about 1 mile) which will cut down to Trail 1 and the St. Helena Picnic Area, there are also bathrooms here.
 Continue uphill on trail #1 along the edge of the gorge for .5 miles and this will bring you to the tea tables area and aid station #2

 *** Any section along Park Road is not to be run on the shoulder nor the road – Runner must follow the course which will hug the tree line off of the road ***